DavidVentura/blog/blog/raw/translator-paddle/POST.md

 The model, however, has some downsides: it's not particularly fast, and it's not very accurate (spuriously classifies text as Chinese or Cyrillic in my tests).

-The solution I've found for this is the same as before: run it on the 5 longest strips.
+The solution I've found is quite basic: run it on the 5 longest strips.

 On multi-script input, the strips will not reach consensus of which recognizer model to use, so I'm just going to assume that mixed script content is a mix of latin and a single non-latin script.